Skip to content

 Using this workflow we only use two branches

 • A Feature branch is started each time we want to add to, update or fix something in the code.
-We branch off Master when creating the feature, and once complete merge it back in
+We branch off main when creating the feature, and once complete merge it back in

 All branches